Farmers and processors work hard to make sure your milk is safe

 - Pasteurization DOES save lives.

-Pasteurization has been recognized around the world as an essential tool to ensure milk safety.
+Pasteurization has been recognized around the world as an essential tool to ensure milk safety without an impact on overall nutrition.
 This protocol has been in effect for more than a century and is regulated by the USDA.

 During milk processing, all post-milking handling must maintain the milk’s nutritional value and prevent deterioration caused by numerous physical and biological factors.
 In addition, equipment on the farm must be maintained to government and industry standards to uphold milk safety.